giers10/youtube_summarizer/README.md

 - store the results locally so they can be reopened later
 - optionally send individual summaries to Discord with a user-provided webhook URL

-## Local-Only Behavior

-This repository is intentionally reset to a clean publishable state:

-- no bundled Discord webhook URL or production credentials
-- no remote PHP/MySQL sync
-- no bundled production data or pre-filled database
-- runtime data is stored in the OS app data directory, not in the repo

-## End User Requirements

-If you ship a built installer, the user should only need:

-- Ollama installed locally
-- the Ollama model they want to use pulled locally

-Notes:

-- The installer is designed to bundle the backend helper plus `ffmpeg` / `ffprobe`.
-- Whisper model weights are not bundled; the selected Whisper model is downloaded on first use and then cached locally.

 ## Developer Requirements